Flucloxacillin is an antibiotic.

-Talk to your pharmacist or doctor if you're worried or take more than one extra dose.
+Talk to your pharmacist or doctor if you're worried or if you take more than 1 extra dose.

 Like all medicines, flucloxacillin can cause side effects in some people, although not everyone will get them.

 Common side effects

 These common side effects of flucloxacillin happen in more than 1 in 100 people.
 Keep taking the medicine, but tell your doctor or pharmacist if these side effects bother you or don't go away: